Medical Negligence Claims

-If you or a member of your family have suffered because of poor advice or medical treatment and you’re not sure who to speak to, contact us today.
+If you or a member of your family have suffered because of poor advice or medical treatment and you’re not sure who to speak to, we are on hand to assist.
 It’s likely we’ve handled a case like yours, which means we can provide an assessment of your potential medical negligence claim, timescale and compensation.

 We are accredited by the Action Against Medical Accidents (AvMA).
 Plus, our specialist team of medical negligence lawyers have dealt with thousands of cases of injuries sustained as a result of poor care from a GP, hospital or clinical professional.

 We are not a faceless claims management company; we are real lawyers with an enviable track record of successfully winning clients significant compensation awards.
 Our medical negligence team is led by John Hall, who is also our Managing Partner.
 As well as having years of experience running medical negligence claims, John is a panel member of AvMA, and a Senior Litigator with the Association of Personal Injury Lawyers